A Heartfelt Goodbye to Telltale Games - Mandatory

 Photo: Telltale Games

 American video game developer Telltale Games announced last Friday that they were closing the studio.
-This came as a shock, as many gamers have been waiting in anticipation for Telltale releases such as: The Walking Dead: The Final Season, The Wolf Among Us Season 2, Stranger Things, and Game of Thrones Season 2.
+This came as a shock as many gamers are waiting in anticipation for Telltale releases such as: The Walking Dead: The Final Season, The Wolf Among Us Season 2, Stranger Things, and Game of Thrones Season 2.
 Alas, the wait is over for all of these titles, but not because they’ve arrived.
 Instead, they’ve all been cancelled.

 Related: ‘The Walking Dead’ Showrunner Angela Kang Seeks To Take Series Back To Its Heyday

-A little backstory.
-Telltale Games started in Northern California in 2004, developing many beloved games that gave new lives to many of our favorite TV shows and films.
+A little backstory: Telltale Games started in northern California in 2004.
+The company developed many beloved games that gave new life to many of our beloved TV shows and films.
 Tales of Monkey Island (2009), Back to the Future: The Game (2010), and Jurassic Park: The Game (2011) were all fan favorites.
 Despite the success within the geek squad, Telltale didn’t hit mainstream fame until 2012, when they released a five-episode game: The Walking Dead: Season One.

 The Walking Dead: Season One gained positive reviews, revitalizing the adventure game genre and racked up numerous video game awards and nominations.

-Telltale Games stood out because of their unique format: they told an episodic story much like television shows; each season would have an average of five episodes (released once a month) and each episode had one to two hour storylines.
-Gameplay was adapted based on the choices you would make so you had no idea where the storyline was going to take you.
+Telltale Games stood out because of their unique format: they told an episodic story much like television shows.
+Each season had an average of five episodes (released once a month) and each episode had one to two hour storylines.
+Gameplay was adapted based on the choices you made so you had no idea where the storyline was going to take you.

 The narratives were strong and heartfelt.
 The gameplay was intense.
 Gamers would get attached to protagonists like Lee, Clementine, and Bigby Wolf, allowing diehards and even non-gamers to enjoy playing.

 What made Telltale Games great wasn’t just the narratives, the talent, and the worlds they expanded.
-They allowed people who were intimidated to play video games (because of the competition) and recreational gamers (who didn’t always have the time to invest in an epic, time-consuming storyline), to turn on their consoles, computers or iPads and delve into a world without feeling like they had to invest a lot of time to effectively make headway into gameplay.
+They enticed people who were intimidated by the competition to play video games and allowed recreational gamers, who didn’t always have the time to invest in an epic, time-consuming storyline, to turn on their consoles, computers, or iPads and delve into a world without feeling like they had to invest a lot of time to make headway into gameplay.

 Unfortunately, praise, awards and success don’t necessarily reflect sales.
 According to Polygon, CEO Pete Harvey stated, “We released some of our best content this year and received tremendous amount of positive feedback, but ultimately, that did not lead to sales.”